rksvc/mpv-manual/docs/command-interface/property-list.md

     :   Average PQ luminance of a frame, as reported by peak detection (in PQ, 0-1)

+    `video-params/prim-red-x`, `video-params/prim-red-y`

+    :   Red primary chromaticity coordinates, available only if differs from `video-params/primaries`

+    `video-params/prim-green-x`, `video-params/prim-green-y`

+    :   Green primary chromaticity coordinates, available only if differs from `video-params/primaries`

+    `video-params/prim-blue-x`, `video-params/prim-blue-y`

+    :   Blue primary chromaticity coordinates, available only if differs from `video-params/primaries`

+    `video-params/prim-white-x`, `video-params/prim-white-y`

+    :   White point chromaticity coordinates, available only if differs from `video-params/primaries`

     When querying the property with the client API using `MPV_FORMAT_NODE`, or with Lua `mp.get_property_native`, this will return a mpv_node with the following contents: